Anterior Cruciate Ligament Injury (ACL)

 After a physical exam has been completed, an x-ray may be required to rule out the possibility of a bone fracture.
 A magnetic resonance imaging (MRI) scan may also be done to determine the extent of the ACL injury and to discover whether the menisci or any other ligaments have been damaged.

-If reconstruction of the ACL is required, using these therapies prior to surgery will reduce further damage and improve the health of the ACL and surrounding tissue so the surgery is less invasive.
+In cases of a complete rupture of the ACL, reconstruction/reattachment of the ACL will be required.
+Using these therapies prior to surgery will reduce further damage and improve the health of the surrounding tissue so the surgery will be less invasive.
+Generally, the more invasive the surgery, the more scar tissue is introduced into the area.

-Using these therapies after surgery will control pain and swelling, reduce tissue damage, speed healing and treat the scar tissue resulting from the healing process.
+Using the following therapies after surgery will control pain and swelling, reduce tissue damage, speed healing and treat the scar tissue resulting from the healing process.
 You will have a healthier knee with a greater range of motion than if your reconstructed ACL was left untreated.

-After the inflammation and swelling is gone you can begin to treat your ACL tear with Blood Flow Stimulation Therapy, or BFST.
-BFST increases the amount of blood that flows naturally to your knee to nourish cartilage, tendons, ligaments and muscles to speed healing.
+After initial inflammation and swelling is gone you can begin to treat your ACL tear with Deep Tissue Regeneration Therapy, or DTR Therapy.
+DTR Therapy increases the amount of blood that flows naturally to your knee to nourish cartilage, tendons, ligaments and muscles to speed healing.

 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your knee until your pain and inflammation settle.
 Taking the time to care for your knee properly will have your knee back to normal faster and allow you to get back to the activities you enjoy.